ozcanmiraay/cs162-todo-list-app/README.md

 [Watch the demo video here](https://www.loom.com/share/your-video-id) - This 3-minute video demonstrates all the features of the application.

+[Access the GitHub link of this application here](https://github.com/ozcanmiraay/cs162-todo-list-app.git) - You can clone the repository and run the application locally.

 ## Features

 - User authentication (register, login, logout)